issacdowling/issacdowling.com/content/posts/blog/why-my-watch-needed-debloating-280723/index.md

 - **A "fun" learning experience from doing all of this to the watch**

 I really do apologise for the debloating section going awry.
 I'm not sure why sometimes it acts differently.
 The first time I tried this (many factory resets ago), it didn't do this, and every time it's been a little bit different.
+Also I should mention here, disable your ADB debugging in the Wear OS app / phone, and on your watch now.

 I hope regardless that you enjoyed or learned something.
 I know - and acknowledged in my [video about this](https://youtu.be/zWobD9gfZPE) - that there's a reddit post and some Github issues related to debloating fossils, but I hope that this was a nice way to present it all, along with my own findings.